FishMakes about 4 (16 oz) pint or 8 (8 oz) half-pint jars

 NOTE: You must process at least 2 quarts or 4 pints in the same pressure canner at one time to ensure proper pressure and temperatures are reached for safe preserving.
 For this recipe process at least 4 pints or 8 half-pint jars at once

 You Will Need:

-- PACK fish, skin side next to glass, into jars to within a generous 1 inch of top of jar.
+- PACK fish skin side out, next to glass, into jars leaving 1 inch headspace.
 Do not add liquid.
-Remove any visible air bubbles.
+Remove any visible air bubbles .
 Wipe rim with a paper towl moistened with vinegar.
 Center lid on jar.
 Apply band and adjust until fingertip tight.
 Place jar on rack in pressure canner containing 2 inches of simmering water.
 Repeat until all jars are filled.